Here We Go (Stakka Bo song): Critical reception

 AllMusic editor Ryan Randall Goble stated that "this upbeat and fun pop music [is] the clear offspring of early-'90s genre-bending in pop, hip-hop, and alternative".
 J. D. Considine from The Baltimore Sun mentioned "the cutting critique of consumerism that bubbles beneath the surface", and called it "irresistibly catchy".
-Larry Flick from Billboard wrote that "high on energy and heavy on the accent, this well-crafted British rap attack invades the body, mind, and soul."
+Larry Flick from Billboard magazine wrote that "high on energy and heavy on the accent, this well-crafted British rap attack invades the body, mind, and soul."
 He added, "Conga drums and fluttering flutes join a strong-piped female backing vocal to create this eccentric, lively track.
 With radio finally opening its mind to overseas rap, this Stereo MC's-like entry should fit right in at both top 40 and rhythm crossover."
 Swedish Expressen viewed it as "very funny".
 Dave Sholin from the Gavin Report felt Stakka Bo "has a sound that's reminiscent of the Stereo MC's and one hot chorus that gets stronger every time it's played."
 Caroline Sullivan from The Guardian said, "Bo recites couplets like "Here we go, go, go to the temple of consumption/ Get your gear and start to spend" as if he'd just discovered something novel about human nature.
 It's so annoying that it detracts from his succulent way with a melody."

 In his weekly UK chart commentary, James Masterton wrote, "Just for a change we have MTV to thank for this one.
 So strong was this debut single from the Swedish group that the music video channel which normally gives dance a wide berth, leaped on it immediately."
 He concluded, "One of the more brilliant pop records in the charts at the moment."
 Pan-European magazine Music & Media felt Bo was "in the same league" with the Stereo MC's, and added that the tune was "very radio-friendly".
-Alan Jones from Music Week called it a "impressive debut" and "an easy-paced affair with a friendly rap, an oft-repeated femme voice intoning the title and some cool flute tootling, it's got to happen."
+Alan Jones from Music Week named it a "impressive debut" and "an easy-paced affair with a friendly rap, an oft-repeated femme voice intoning the title and some cool flute tootling, it's got to happen."
 Karen Holmes from The Network Forty noted its "ska music influences", declaring it as "a dance flavored pop single".
 Stuart Bailie from NME commented, "The Swedish Stereo MC's — how odd.
 Stakka Bo marshall a nippy flute solo, dress like undercover Drug Squad officers and get to say "correlation" in a Cockernee accent."
 James Hamilton from the RM Dance Update described it as "Stereo MC's meet Ace of Base style".
-Mike Soutar from Smash Hits gave it five out of five and named it Best New Single.
+Mike Soutar from Smash Hits gave it a full score of five out of five and named it Best New Single.
 He felt that "this tune could get the most depressed person you know putting away their razor blades.
-Breezier than a string vest on Ben Nevis, "Here We Go" is like Stereo MC's without the right-on element, or the Shamen without technological paraphernalia.
+Breezier than a string vest on Ben Nevis, 'Here We Go' is like Stereo MC's without the right-on element, or the Shamen without technological paraphernalia.
 Except better."